The best graphics card in 2023: Nvidia, AMD & more

 - Do I need an RTX graphics card for Ray Tracing?

 The best budget graphics card: Nvidia RTX 3060 Ti

 As of right now, the Nvidia RTX 3060 Ti is the best budget graphics card on the market.
-It provides for solid, 1080p performance and even eke out 1440p in certain games, too.
+It provides solid, 1080p performance and even eke out 1440p in certain games, too.
 The package, including all the software additions that come with the card; DLSS, Nvidia Broadcast, and GeForce Experience are all great – which gives it incredible value, especially if you’re managing work and play on the same machine.
 It’s a slightly upgraded version of the highly popular RTX 3060.

 At 1080p for your traditional, AAA titles, you can expect an average of 60FPS in most games.
 If you have a high refresh rate monitor, you can fully expect to hit 144Hz or more on the GPU on esports titles.